soft sourdough breadsticks

 Breadsticks after proofing

-Step 3 – Baking and Seasoning the Breadsticks
+Step 3 – Baking and Seasoning the Soft Sourdough Breadsticks

-Remove the plastic wrap from pan, and bake breadsticks on the center rack of your oven for 10 minutes or until they are lightly golden.
-(Keep in mind the darker you bake them, the more chewy and less soft they will become.)
+Remove the plastic wrap from pan, and bake the sourdough breadsticks on the center rack of your oven for 10 minutes or until they take on some color.

 bake until lightly golden